Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution

 \section{Abstract}

-The traditional super-resolution methods that aim to minimize the mean square error usually produce the images with over-smoothed and blurry edges, due to the lose of high-frequency details.
-In this paper, we propose two novel techniques in the generative adversarial networks to produce photo-realistic images for image super-resolution.
-Firstly, instead of producing a single score to discriminate images between real and fake, we propose a variant, called Fine-grained Attention Generative Adversarial Network for image super-resolution (FASRGAN), to discriminate each pixel between real and fake.
-FASRGAN adopts a Unet-like network as the discriminator with two outputs: an image score and an image score map.
+Traditional super-resolution (SR) methods by minimize the mean square error usually produce images with over-smoothed and blurry edges, due to the lack of high-frequency details.
+In this paper, we propose two novel techniques within the generative adversarial network framework to encourage generation of photo-realistic images for image super-resolution.
+Firstly, instead of producing a single score to discriminate real and fake images, we propose a variant, called Fine-grained Attention Generative Adversarial Network (FASRGAN), to discriminate each pixel of real and fake images.
+FASRGAN adopts a UNet-like network as the discriminator with two outputs: an image score and an image score map.
 The score map has the same spatial size as the HR/SR images, serving as the fine-grained attention to represent the degree of reconstruction difficulty for each pixel.
-Secondly, instead of using different networks for the generator and the discriminator in the SR problem, we use a feature-sharing network (Fs-SRGAN) for both the generator and the discriminator.
-By network sharing, certain information is shared between the generator and the discriminator, which in turn can improve the ability of producing high-quality images.
-Quantitative and visual comparisons with the state-of-the-art methods on the benchmark datasets demonstrate the superiority of our methods.
-The application of super-resolution images to object recognition further proves that the proposed methods endow the power to reconstruction capabilities and the excellent super-resolution effects.
+Secondly, instead of using different networks for the generator and the discriminator, we introduce a feature-sharing variant (denoted as Fs-SRGAN) for both the generator and the discriminator.
+The sharing mechanism can maintain model express power while making the model more compact, and thus can improve the ability of producing high-quality images.
+Quantitative and visual comparisons with state-of-the-art methods on benchmark datasets demonstrate the superiority of our methods.
+We further apply our super-resolution images for object recognition, which further demonstrates the effectiveness of our proposed method.
 The code is available at \underline{https://github.com/Rainyfish/FASRGAN-and-Fs-SRGAN}.